Strategies to rank content

 The biggest trend in Indian bloggers is they never tend to link out to others in a big way.
 The inspiration behind this is the convoluted thought that somehow lesser external links means more link juice for them.

 What is outbound linking?
 Outbound linking or external linking is when you link out to a third-party site from your own site.
-When that happens, you’re site feels much more contextually relevant to the topics you’re trying to rank for and as a result, ranking improve.s
+When that happens, your site feels much more contextually relevant to the topics you’re trying to rank for and as a result, ranking improves.
+Here are more eCommerce marketing tips to help you.

 Such linking out to authority sites helps your SEO.